Puppy Preschool - Behavioral Foundations

 - Advance Registration required.
 Written records of all medical services provided away from AMC must be delivered, faxed or mailed to AMC for our review prior to class.

-- Advance Payment required to ensure your space in the class.
+- Advance Payment required 1 week prior to the first session to ensure your space in the class.

 * Classes with fewer than three enrolled puppies will be combined with an upcoming session (or provided a refund if preferred).

 Health Requirements for all Puppy Preschool Classes

 - Proof of Vaccinations (including Bordetella) Required

 - DAPP (Distemper, Adenovirus, Parvovirus, Parainfluenza combo) vaccines need to have been given (to at least 18 weeks of age or older).